ontouchstart/2021-04-12-mdbook/src/from_pdp11_to_web.md

 Modern web browsers are the most sophisticated general purpose GUI applications that runs on desktop computers as well as mobile devices.
 It runs both the client-server pattern for data I/O and Object Oriented Programming for state management and user interaction.
 With JavaScript and HTML/CSS render engines, programmer use [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) to implement rich user interface.

-[mdBook](https://rust-lang.github.io/mdBook/index.html) is a command line tool that generate rich web pages, a 50 year journey from [troff](https://www.troff.org/).
+[mdBook](https://rust-lang.github.io/mdBook/index.html) is a command line tool that generates rich web pages, a 50 year journey from [troff](https://www.troff.org/).